glucode/flow_client/README.md

 # FlowClient

-FlowClient is a Ruby client for the Flow blockchain (onflow.org)
+FlowClient is a Ruby gRPC client for the Flow blockchain (onflow.org)

 - [x] Ping the blockchain
 - [x] Get account information